Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training: Experiments

 \textbf{Dataset.} To satisfy both criteria, we adopt TinyGSM~\cite{liu2023tinygsm} as a pretraining corpus with $11.8$M samples.
 TinyGSM converts the solutions of GSM8K-style math problems written in natural language into short and structured Python programs, making the task substantially more learnable at small model scales.
 Indeed, \citet{liu2023tinygsm} report that even a 125M-parameter autoregressive model pretrained from scratch on TinyGSM can reach reasonable GSM8K test set performance.
 Motivated by this, we use TinyGSM to study PUMA pretraining under a 125M MDM, which enables multiple runs and ablations under our compute budget.

 \textbf{Setup.} We conduct an \coloredhl{xsienna}{apples-to-apples comparison} by measuring the \emph{GSM8K test accuracy as a function of training iterations}.
-PUMA and the baseline differ \emph{only} in batch control, but all other factors, including architecture, optimizer, and evaluation are kept fixed.
-We use a 125M MDM with Qwen2-style attention~\cite{team2024qwen2}, with: hidden size 512, 14 layers, 8 heads, and maximum sequence length 512.
+PUMA and the baseline differ \emph{only} in batch control, but all other factors, including architecture, optimizer, and evaluation, are kept fixed.
+We use a 125M MDM with Qwen2-style attention~\cite{team2024qwen2}, with hidden size 512, 14 layers, 8 heads, and maximum sequence length 512.

 As stated in Section~\ref{sec:puma_practical}, we include $K$-scheduling and confidence-thresholding for PUMA.
-In particular, we initialize $K=12$ and increase it by 3 every 30k iterations until $K=42$, and set the confidence threshold as $0.9$.
+In particular, we initialize $K=42$ and decrease it by 3 every 30k iterations until $K=12$, and set the confidence threshold as $0.9$.
 All runs train for 900k iterations, and evaluation is done on the standard GSM8K test set every 5k steps.
-We train on 8 NVIDIA H100 GPUs with batch size 32 per GPU, and training takes approximately three days.
-At inference, we unmask with the Top-2 scoring rule, using the maximum token-wise probability as confidence as default.
+We train on 8 NVIDIA H100 GPUs with a batch size of 32 per GPU, and training takes approximately three days.
+At inference, we unmask with the Top-2 scoring rule, using the maximum token-wise probability as the default confidence score.
 To improve robustness, we repeat each experiment three times with different random seeds.
 Furthermore, evaluation is done on EMA checkpoints as it often provides better accuracy for diffusion models~\citep{karras2023analyzing}.

-\colorlet{xredmild}{xred!75!white} \textbf{Results.} Figure~\ref{fig:main} shows that PUMA accelerates (\coloredul{xblue}{blue}) MDM pretraining (\coloredul{xredmild}{red}) by up to $2.5\times$ in terms of iterations-to-accuracy.
+\colorlet{xredmild}{xred!75!white} \textbf{Results.} Figure~\ref{fig:main} shows that PUMA accelerates (\coloredul{xblue}{blue}) MDM pretraining (\coloredul{xredmild}{red}) by up to $2.3\times$ in terms of iterations-to-accuracy.
 Noting that PUMA does not introduce additional forward-pass computation, this indicates that \coloredhl{xsienna}{PUMA is a practically efficient training strategy}.

-We additionally measure wall-clock throughput: \emph{3.41 it/s} for MDM versus \emph{3.78 it/s} for PUMA.
+We additionally measure wall-clock throughput: \emph{3.78 it/s} for MDM versus \emph{3.41 it/s} for PUMA.
 We attribute this small throughput gap to a loss function implementation detail.
 MDM uses the fused PyTorch primitive \texttt{F.cross\_entropy}, whereas our PUMA implementation explicitly computes token log-probabilities (needed for the teacher-forced-chain update) and then forms the cross-entropy loss, which may incur extra kernel traffic.